-All public comments received by staff concerning the fee and conservation easement recommendation at the Bear River planning unit were provided to the board for consideration at the relevant public board meeting.
+No public comments were received concerning the fee and conservation easement recommendations at the Iron Canyon Reservoir planning unit.

 VI.
 PUBLIC REVIEW OF THE LAND CONSERVATION AND CONVEYANCE PLANS

 The public is provided an opportunity to review and comment on the proposed Land Conservation and Conveyance Plans (LCCPs), and the comments received are shared with board members prior to the Watershed Planning Committee's forwarding the proposed LCCP to the board for its review and approval.
 The 30-day public review and comment periods are announced via an e-mail sent to contacts in the Stewardship Council's database, a posting on the Stewardship Council's web site, and an advertisement placed in local newspapers in communities that may have an interest in a particular planning unit.
 A notice inviting review and comment on the proposed LCCP is also sent to all landowners on record located within one mile of the subject PG&E parcels and to PG&E leaseholders.
 In addition, a notice is mailed to the board of supervisors of the affected county; each affected city, town, and water supply entity; and each affected tribe and/or co-licensee.
 After receiving public comment, the Watershed Planning Committee may make revisions to a proposed LCCP prior to forwarding a recommendation to the board.